New Orleans City and Cemetery Tour

-Tour over 300 years of history with the fantastic Super City Tour of New Orleans by bus.
+Tour over 300 years of history with the fantastic New Orleans City Tour.
 The tour will show you many areas of this historic and vibrant city.
 You will learn stories of voodoo practices and piracy on the Bayou St. John Waterway, as well as fun facts and informational trivia about the rich culture and history of New Orleans from your knowledgeable and friendly tour guide!
 A trip to New Orleans is not complete without seeing and learning everything about the city and this tour will make sure you see the best sights that New Orleans offers.
 Main highlights to the tour include:

 St. Louis Cemetery No. 2- There are a total of three Roman Catholic burial grounds that hold the name of St. Louis Cemetery.
 The cemeteries are known for their above-ground graves and most grave sites are from the 18th and 19th centuries.
 This one was constructed in 1823 and was put on the National Register of Historic Places in 1975.